 5. Take advantage of the view.

 The only thing better than a refreshing swim on a warm day is an amazing view like the one that frames this luxurious infinity pool from Shroffleón.
-Situated atop a wooden deck in a private residence, the main swim area sits perpendicular to a second, smaller pool and a hot tub.
+Situated on top of a wooden deck, the main swim area sits perpendicular to a second, smaller pool and a hot tub.
 All three structures are equipped with fiber optic lights that change color, making this outdoor zone a prime spot for relaxation.

 6. Don't forget about the deck design.